 About the college

-Hertford is known for its friendly atmosphere, welcoming students from around the world to engage in study and research across all of the University’s academic divisions.
+Hertford welcomes students from around the world to engage in study and research across all of the University’s academic divisions.

-The Middle Common Room, or MCR, is a welcoming community of over 200 graduate .
-Every graduate student in Hertford is assigned a college academic as their College Adviser whose academic interests usually relate to the student’s area of study and research..
+The Middle Common Room, or MCR, is a welcoming community of over 200 graduates.
+Every graduate student at Hertford is assigned a college academic as their College Adviser whose academic interests usually relate to the student’s area of study and research.

 Hertford works with University faculties and departments to offer a number of co-funded scholarships every year.
 In most cases no separate application is required, since awards are made by agreement between the college and a faculty, or faculties, after each has reviewed eligible offer-holders.